security-notes/infobyte-faraday-wiki/Upload-Report.md

 Replace [workspace_name] with the workspace's name you're working in.
 Faraday will parse your reports and upload the information extracted from them.

+If the client has problems detecting the plugin that should parse the report, you should change the report filename by adding `_faraday_PLUGINNAME` just before the extension.
+For example, if you have an Openvas plugin called `myreport.xml` and it isn't detected correctly, rename it to `myreport_faraday_Openvas.xml`.

+***Note:*** The plugin name must be one that appears in the plugin list that is showed when you click on "Import report" in the GTK client.
+Remember that it is case sensitive.

 #### CLI (Community)

 It's possible to use Faraday in Command-Line Interface (CLI) mode, allowing you to process your reports in batch.
 So lets say you want to process the XML output of an nmap scan located in **/tmp/nmap_scan.xml** and send the results to a workspace called **project_one**.
 The way to do it using CLI mode would be to run: